Let's talk about sex!

 A system of viewing gender as consisting solely of two, opposite categories, termed “male and female”, in which no other possibilities for gender or anatomy are believed to exist.
 This system is oppressive to anyone who identifies differently to their sex assigned at birth, particularly those who do not fit neatly into one of the two standard categories.
 4

-This is a medical term that refers to a person’s physical discomfort with their body, caused by their strong identification with a gender which is different to the one they were assigned at birth.
+This is a medical term that refers to a person’s physical discomfort with their body, caused by their strong identification with a gender which is different from the one they were assigned at birth.
 This can result in an individual experiencing anxiety, depression or other mental health issues such as self-harm or suicide.
 Usually, gender dysphoria is treated very effectively by supporting the person to express themselves by socially or medically affirming their true gender.

 It is very important to note that not all people who identify as TGD will experience dysphoria.